threegold116/ARPO-OCT/README.md

 </details>

 Make sure to replace `<your_API_key>` and `<your_zone>` with your actual Bright Data API key and zone.
 This configuration ensures that the search tool is properly set up to perform searches during the training process.
+If you have any questions or need further assistance, feel free to ask!

 ### 2. ARPO RL Training

 We have open-sourced a series of ARPO scripts located in the `/ARPO/scripts/` directory, which includes configurations for 7B, 8B, and 14B models.
 Below is an example of how to set up and run training for training ARPO.

 <details>
-<summary> Details of train bash </summary>
+<summary>Details of train bash</summary>

 ```bash
 SCRIPT_DIR="$( cd "$( dirname "${BASH_SOURCE[0]}" )" &> /dev/null && pwd )"
 PARENT_DIR="$(dirname "$SCRIPT_DIR")"